Can't find a Black Friday Sonos deal? Here are the best alternatives

 OK, so let's assume you can't find the Sonos deal you wanted.
 Maybe you wanted a Roam, but that's only available in the UK.
 Maybe you were after a cheeky Sonos Arc deal, and nothing is forthcoming.

 Or perhaps you wanted a full wireless audio system in your house?
-Well, here are the best alternatives:
+Well, here are the best alternatives, giving you full sound throughout your home - for varying quality and cost.

 Best Sonos Roam alternative